However, we use a FX definition which sets the agenda and opens conversations with others – and it's a good (if imperfect) starting point …:

 Over 3000 Fresh Expressions are now active around the world.
 From the initial vision of Archbishop Rowan Williams and the Mission Shaped Church report (2004) a growing movement of practitioners and pioneers have formed Fresh Expressions of Church in the UK, across Europe and in North America.
 Church Army Researcher George Lings calculated that in 2016, a survey of 20 dioceses showed 1109 Fresh Expressions of Church with approximately 50,000 people attending.

-A Fresh Expression is mainly for people who don’t ‘go to church’.
-‘Un-churched’ (those who’ve never been) or ‘de-churched’ (those who left for whatever reason) – FXs tend to grow to serve and make a space for these folk.
+A Fresh Expression is mainly for people who don't "go to church".
+That is, the "un-churched" (those who've never been) or "de-churched" (those who left for whatever reason) – FXs tend to grow to serve and make a space for these folk.

 A Fresh Expression journeys with people.
 They make discipleship a priority – valuing people’s different faith journeys and supporting them as they wonder, explore and encounter.